Roger Federer's last match is doubles loss with Rafael Nadal

 The truth is that the victors, the statistics and the score (OK, for the record it was 4-6, 7-6 (2), 11-9) did not matter, and were all so entirely beside the point.
 The occasion was, after all, about the farewell itself.
 Or, better, the farewells, plural: Federer’s to tennis, to the fans, to his competitors and colleagues.
 And, naturally, each of those entities’ farewells to Federer.

+“It’s been a perfect journey,” Federer said.
+“I would do it all over again.”

-When the match, and with it his time in professionl tennis, ended, Federer hugged Nadal, then Tiafoe and Sock.
-And then Federer began crying as he went to greet the other members of Team Europe.
+When the match, and with it, his time in professional tennis, ended, Federer hugged Nadal, then Tiafoe and Sock.
+And then Federer began crying.
 As cascades of clapping and yells of affection came from the stands, Federer put his hands on his hips, his chest heaving.
 Then he mouthed, “Thank you,” while applauding right back toward the spectators who had chanted, “Let’s go, Roger!
 Let’s go!” during the concluding moments of a match that lasted more than two hours and ended at about 12:30 a.m.

 The Swiss star announced last week that the three-day team event, which was founded by his management company, would be his final event before retirement, then made clear the doubles outing would be his last match.
 His surgically repaired right knee — the last of three operations came shortly after a loss in the Wimbledon quarterfinals in July 2021, which will go down as his final official singles match — is in no shape to allow him to continue.